 - Determine the structure of your application. - Select the G123-820 for your application.
-Refer also to data sheet G123-820. - Use these Application Notes to determine your system configuration. - Draw your wiring diagram. - Install and commission your system.

-actuator selection and performance estimation are not
+Refer also to data sheet G123-820. - Use these Application Notes to determine your system configuration. - Draw your wiring diagram. - Install and commission your system. - Aspects such as hydraulic design, actuator selection and performance estimation are not

-covered by these Application Notes.
+. covered by these Application Notes.
 Moog Application Engineers can provide more detailed assistance, if required.